AidanGCr/subsetVCF/README.md

 Command: -a annover_db vcf1 in.vcf

-Output will be a directory "outdir_BRCA2" with a file containing annotated variants from the input VCF.
+Output will be a file containing annotated variants from the input VCF.

 #### -A

-Command: -A annovar_db vcf_list
+Command: -A annovar_db vcf_list exID

-Output will be a directory "outdir_BRCA2" with files containing annotated variants for all VCFs as indicated in the vcf_list.
+Output will be a directory "outdir_exID" with files containing annotated variants for all VCFs as indicated in the vcf_list.
 See above for list format.

 #### -v